laoqiren/excel-class/README.md

 write a new sheet to the excel, if the sheet has exsited, the new data will replace it.
 And the other sheets in the excel will not changed.

-headers shoud be an array contains the headers of this sheet, and data should be type of array and it contains data of rows:
+headers shoud be an array contains the headers of this sheet, and data should be type of array and it contains data of rows.
+This api will return a promise.

 ```
 excel.writeSheet('Sheet1',['name','age','country'],[